SikuliX/SikuliX-Docs/src/main/resources/docs/source/interaction.rst

 	:param region: the location as the center of the given :py:class:`Region`

-	If no parameter is given, the location will be reset to the center of the screen, where SikuliX is running (default).
+	If no parameter is given, the location will be reset to the center primary screen (default).

 .. py:function:: popup(text, [title])